No Fear: Dangerous Sports: Major Challenges

+A code for use in Mortal Kombat 3 could be found while playing the game.

 Reception

 Play Meter liked the flipper response, and found it to be a fast game due to the game having no bumpers, and an open lower playfield.

 Digital version

 No Fear: Dangerous Sports released for The Pinball Arcade for several platforms in November 2015, and delisted on June 30, 2018 after WMS license expiration.
 Valvoline logos are replaced by those for No Fear, and other brands such as Ford, Cummins and Goodyear are converted to fictional ones.
 Mentions of athletes associated with the sports featured in the game, including water-skier Sammy Duvall and NASCAR driver Robby Gordon, are edited out of the announcer's remarks that precede the main challenges.